For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • Click on each role that your SAML users will be using and make note of the specific Standardized Name for each role

-Assign Users and Groups to Roles in your Azure AD Application
+Assign Users and Groups to Roles in your Entra ID Application

-• In the Azure Active Directory pane, select Enterprise applications from the Azure Active Directory left-hand navigation menu.
+• In the Entra ID Directory pane, select Enterprise applications from the left-hand navigation menu.

 • Select All applications to view a list of all your applications.